bitbanditt/tech258_cloud/AWS/AWS_S3.md

 We can use nano as our text editor, and we create our script by adding .py. ```nano list-bucket.py```.
 We enter the editor and can create our script.

 We execute the script by naming python3 then our script name ```python3 list-bucket.py```.

+Before writing our script we have to call boto3 ```import boto3```, this is like using python methods.
+We call the package so we can use the commands.

 The python script to list a bucket is:
 ```